bhagya-gundal/Challenge-Writing/README.md

 ## Eligibility:
 The challenge is open to current Northeastern University students.
-The purpose of this challenge is to pre-screen candidates for a Programmer-Analysts position during the Fall 2020.
-The position involves working closely with Kinosso.
-We sincerely hope you will partecipate to the challenge!!
+The purpose of this challenge is to pre-screen candidates for a Programmer Analyst position during the Fall 2020.
+The position involves working closely with Kinesso.
+We sincerely hope you will participate to the challenge!!

 ## Resources: